 Other requirements for admission on motion can be found here.

 The NH Bar Exam is administered twice annually.
 Once on the last Wednesday of February and the preceding day, and the other on the last Wednesday of July and the preceding day.
-The NH Bar Exam is held at the University of New Hampshire School of Law in Concord, New Hampshire.
+The NH Bar Exam is often held at the University of New Hampshire Franklin Pierce School of Law in Concord, New Hampshire.

 Successful completion of the Multistate Professional Responsibility Examination (MPRE) is a prerequisite for admission to the New Hampshire Bar.
 The New Hampshire Board of Bar Examiners has established a scaled score of 79 as the passing level of performance for the MPRE.